Hezbollah confirms its leader Hassan Nasrallah was killed in an Israeli airstrike

 It added that “assassinations will only increase the resistance in Lebanon and Palestine in determination and resolve.”

-The military said it was mobilizing additional reserve soldiers as tensions escalate with Lebanon, activating three battalions of reserve soldiers to serve across the country.
-The call comes after it sent two brigades to northern Israel earlier in the week to train for a possible ground invasion.
+The military said Saturday it was mobilizing additional reserve soldiers as tensions escalate with Lebanon, activating three battalions of reserve soldiers to serve across the country.
+It sent two brigades to northern Israel earlier in the week to train for a possible ground invasion.

-"We hope this will change Hezbollah's actions," he said.
-"We have been looking for solutions, looking for a change in reality that will bring our civilians home," referring to the approximately 60,000 Israelis who have been evacuated from their homes along the Lebanese border for almost a year.
+Approximately 60,000 Israelis have been evacuated from their homes along the Lebanese border for almost a year.
 Earlier this month, Israel's government said halting Hezbollah's attacks in the country's north to allow residents to return to their homes is an official war goal.

 Iranian state television read the announcement from Hezbollah confirming Nasrallah's death live, but there was no other immediate comment.
 Iranian Supreme Leader Ayatollah Ali Khamenei in a Saturday message said "the resistance movement, heading by Hezbollah, will decide the fate of the region,” in a statement read on state TV.